 (e) any operation in the course of laying out or constructing a road or part of a road;

-(f) any change in the use of any land which constitutes material development.
+(f) any change in the use of any land that constitutes material development.

 Find out more